 Product = Production

-There is a fair range of other differences that significantly differentiate digital products from digital platforms.
+A fair range of other differences significantly differentiates digital products from digital platforms.
 Let’s dive deeper into a meaningful analysis.

 1. Linear Model Vs. Circular Model

-For example, YouTube can be considered as a platform where content creators from around the world share content with platform users.
+For example, YouTube allows content creators worldwide to share content with their users.
 In a way, platforms have proved to be highly valuable.
-Even a study by Statista proves that the top 10 companies by market capitalization are platforms.
+Even a study by Statista states that the top 10 companies by market capitalization are platforms.

 2. The Anatomy of Business Models

-The four key functions to execute a transaction include:
+The four essential functions to execute a transaction include: